Wynn Resorts

 Wynn Resorts, Limited is an American publicly traded corporation based in Paradise, Nevada, that is a developer and operator of high-end hotels and casinos.
-It was founded in 2002 by former Mirage Resorts Chairman and CEO Steve Wynn, and is now run by CEO Craig Billings.
+It was founded in 2002 by former Mirage Resorts Chairman and CEO Steve Wynn and is now run by CEO Craig Billings.
 As of 2020, the company has developed six properties.

 History

 In 2000, Steve Wynn agreed to sell Mirage Resorts to MGM Grand, after having led Mirage and its predecessors since 1973.
 Wynn laid the foundation for his next venture that same year, buying the Desert Inn for $270 million.

 Wynn found an early partner in Japanese billionaire Kazuo Okada of Universal Entertainment Corporation.
 Wynn, together with Universal subsidiary Aruze USA, controlled almost half the stock, making it harder for outside investors to exert control, as they had done at Mirage in response to Wynn's prolific spending.

 Wynn hired investment banker Ronald Kramer as president and director in 2002 in order to help take the company public and oversee its expansion.

+Steve Wynn's wife, and later ex-wife, Elaine was acknowledged to have been the company's largest shareholder.

 Wynn Resorts made its initial public offering on NASDAQ on October 25, 2002.
 The company's first project, Wynn Las Vegas, opened on April 28, 2005.

 Wynn Macau, the company's second project started construction on June 28, 2004.
-It opened September 5, 2006 and is now the largest-grossing casino in the region.
+It opened September 6, 2006 and is now the largest-grossing casino in the region.